If your car broke down, would you ask a chef to look at it and tell you what’s wrong?

-At worst, he’ll start throwing suggestions out there and end up sending you down some nonsense rabbit hole.
+At worst, he’ll try to be helpful, and end up sending you down some nonsense rabbit hole.

 I know this example is silly.
 Yet, authors will do this exact thing.

-What inevitably happens is that those friends either feel like they have to say something so they just make random comments, or even worse, they think they know how to write because they spend all day writing emails.
-Truth is, they don’t know anything about books and their nonsense comments send the author into a tailspin.
+What happens is that the friends either feel like they have to say something, so they just make random comments, or even worse, they think they know how to write because they spend all day writing emails, but they don’t know anything about books, and their nonsense comments send the author into a tailspin.

-If you want to get feedback there is a right way to ask, and you should only ask specific people.
-Those specific people should generally be from one of these three groups:
+If you want to get feedback, there is a right way to ask, and you should only ask specific people.
+Those specific people should generally be a person from one of these three groups:

 - People who are experienced writers/editors, or

-- People who are experts in your specific field or niche, or
+- People who are experts in your specific field, or

 - People who are in the exact audience you want your book to reach.